pure-data/externals-howto/README.rst

 ``s2``.

-If a message with selector ``s1`` appears at the new inlet, the class-method for the selector ``s2`` is called.
+If a message with selector ``s1`` appears at the new inlet, the class method for the selector ``s2`` is called.

 This means

--  The substituting selector has to be declared by ``class_addmethod`` in the setup-routine.
+-  The substituting selector has to be declared by ``class_addmethod`` in the setup routine.

 -  It is possible to simulate a certain right inlet, by sending a message with this inlet’s selector to the leftmost inlet.